 Here are some important tips every homeowner needs to know about their water heater.

 Tip #1: You need to visually check your water heater for any problems.
 Be thorough, and check all around the water heater.
 Use a flashlight for hard-to-see areas.
 There shouldn’t be any signs of rust, drips or leaking water.
 If there is, you need to call a professional.

 Tip #2: Don’t store or lean items against your water heater.
 A good rule of thumb is to keep household items, especially combustibles, at least two feet away from your water heater.

 Tip #3: Remember that the lifespan of a water heater is typically 8 to 12 years.
 So, it’s important to make note of the age of your water heater.
-The date is usually in code in the Serial Number on the tag on the side of the water heater.
-Once you have the Serial Number you can call the manufacturer or call Bommer Plumbing at 856.783.6721 to find the age.
+The date is usually in code in the serial number on the tag on the side of the water heater.
+Once you have the serial number you can call the manufacturer or call Bommer Plumbing at (856) 783-6721 to find the age.
 The manufacturer recommends annual maintenance.
-When you do the recommend service you can extend the life of your water heater.
+When you do the recommended service, you can extend the life of your water heater.

 These are basic things every homeowner should know about their water heater.
 But the water heater is comprised of many parts.
 So a complete annual inspection is recommended to ensure that you and your family members enjoy your hot showers and baths for years and years.